Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 CASK ANYWAY.
 The maintainers will help you write an `uninstall` stanza: just ask!

+### `uninstall` Is Required for Casks That Install a `pkg`

-A Cask which uses the `pkg` stanza will **not** know how to uninstall correctly unless an `uninstall` stanza is given.
+For most Casks, uninstall actions are determined automatically, and an explicit `uninstall` stanza is not needed.
+However, a Cask which uses the `pkg` stanza will **not** know how to uninstall correctly unless an `uninstall` stanza is given.

-So, while the `uninstall` stanza is technically optional in the Cask language, it is much better for end-users if every `pkg` has a corresponding `uninstall`.
+So, while the Cask language does not enforce the requirement, it is much better for end-users if every `pkg` has a corresponding `uninstall`.

+The `uninstall` stanza is available for non-`pkg` Casks, and is useful for a few corner cases.
+However, the documentation below concerns the typical case of using `uninstall` to define procedures for a `pkg`.

 Since `pkg` installers can do arbitrary things, different techniques are needed to uninstall in each case.
 You may need to specify one, or several,